inform-health-informatics/emap_documentation/technical_overview/Glossary.md

 	Hospital IT Contractor

-- Audit classes
+- <b>Audit classes</b>

-	Code used to keep track of hospital data that been corrected/deleted to allow for a complete trail of changes in an item of data to be preserved.
+	Code used to keep track of hospital data that has been corrected/deleted to allow for a complete trail of changes in an item of data to be preserved.

 ## B

-- Boilerplate code
+- <b>Boilerplate code</b>

 	In computer programming, boilerplate code or just boilerplate are sections of code that are repeated in multiple places with little to no variation.